eubr-bigsea/wsi/README.md

 ~~~
 cd WSI/docker
-docker build --no-cache --force-rm -t WSI .
+docker build --no-cache --force-rm -t wsi .
 ~~~

-This will build a docker image tagged as `WSI`.
+This will build a docker image tagged as `wsi`.
 *Be patient, the building process could take several minutes.*

 Once the images has been built, the WebService can be launched in a docker container.